 Overview of Cohousing

-Cohousing is an intentionally planned community that typically has 20-35 smaller private homes and a large community house.
+Cohousing is an intentionally planned community of smaller private homes and a large community house.
 The homes provide private space.
 The community house is where families gather and spend time together most days and usually includes a large dinning area, kitchen, workshop, children area, laundry, and guest rooms.
 With this setup, cohousing encourages a culture of sharing and interaction with a balance of privacy.
 Residence choose through their level of involvement in community activities.
 In a typical setup, homes are tightly clustered, leaving space for orchards, organic gardens, play fields, forested land, and small gathering spaces along pedestrian pathways

 Cohousing creates a village where

 - children go out their door and play with friends in a safe environment (as the space is designed with cars on the periphery and people on the interior).

 - adults interact frequently (e.g., nightly dinners) without having to arrange times to meet

 - neighbors know each other and provide a support system in times of need

 - people share infrequently used items (lawn mower, tools, etc.) reducing the cost and waste of purchasing these items separately